Arab-Israel Conflict – Forgotten Facts!

 18. Some 850,000 Jewish refugees were forced to flee from Arab countries, due to Arab brutality, persecution and pogroms.

-21. Arabs began identifying themselves as part of a Palestinian people in 1964 only, on the initiative of Egyptian-born Yasser Arafat.
-The idea became popular Arab propaganda tool after Israel re-captured Judea, Samaria and Gaza in the defensive 6-Day War of 1967,
+21. Arabs began identifying themselves as part of a Palestinian people in only in 1964, on the initiative of Egyptian-born Yasser Arafat.
+The idea became a popular Arab propaganda tool after Israel re-captured Judea, Samaria and Gaza in the defensive 6-Day War of 1967.

 23. Arab refugees INTENTIONALLY were not absorbed or integrated by the rich Arab oil states that control 99.9 percent of the Middle East landmass.
 They are kept as virtual prisoners by the Arab power brokers with misplaced hatred for Jews and Western democracy.

 24. There is only one Jewish state.
-There are 60 Muslim countries, including 22 Arab nations.
+There are some 50 Muslim countries, including 22 Arab nations.

 25. The PLO's Charter still calls for the destruction of the State of Israel.